TonyH0401/nodejs-nodemailer-gmail-api/README.md

 updating...

 ## Notes:

 - nodemon is npm i nodemon --save-dev <=> npm install <package-name> --save-dev
 - https://chatgpt.com/share/877de70d-73b7-44d3-b791-cb26601db92c, client supports html will render html, client supports text will render text

 ## Other requirements:

 You will need .env:

 - BE_PORT

+There is a little note to check for invalid_grant this is most often happens